docarray/docarray/README.md

 More metrics can be used such as `precision_at_k`, `ndcg_at_k`, `hit_at_k`.

-If you think a pretrained ResNet50 is good enough, let me tell you with [Finetuner](https://github.com/jina-ai/finetuner) one could do much better in just 10 extra lines of code.
+If you think a pretrained ResNet50 is good enough, let me tell you with [Finetuner](https://github.com/jina-ai/finetuner) you could do much better in just 10 extra lines of code.
 [Here is how](https://finetuner.jina.ai/get-started/totally-looks-like/).

 ### Save results

-You can save a DocumentArray to binary, JSON, dict, dataframe, CSV or Protobuf message with/without compression.
+You can save a DocArray to binary, JSON, dict, DataFrame, CSV or Protobuf message with/without compression.
 In its simplest form,

 ```python
 left_da.save('left_da.bin')